nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 * 1a.
 No matches exist in the list.

     * 1a1.
 HealthSync displays a "no matches found" message.

       Use case ends.

-* 1b.
-User additionally specifies fields of the patient that they are interested in.

-    * 1b1.
-HealthSync displays only the specific fields of the patients that match the query.

-      Use case ends.